-You are welcome to call us on 01670 528441 for a confidential chat.
-Or to speed things up, you can fill in our referral form and email this to us at email@example.com.
+Please fill in our referral form and email this to us at email@example.com.
 This referral form provides us with important contact information about yourself and the other party and your problem or dispute.
 Once we have it we’ll get in touch with you to arrange your online appointment and send you instructions explaining how to prepare.

 What happens at a MIAM?

 At our appointment time, you’ll need to be in front of your computer or mobile device and logged into your Skype account.
 One of our mediators will video call you.
 We will give you lots of information about mediation and your other potential options and will ask you some questions so we can work out together whether mediation is suitable for you.
 Mediation is a voluntary and confidential process.
 There is no pressure on you to proceed if you don’t wish to.